Return to Page A A A A M L XL

 Kirkleatham Museum plays host to an annual programme of exciting family events, monthly walks, talks and seasonal activities.

-Browse our events to see what’s on now and what’s coming this year including the return of the Festival of Thrift and many other community-based activities.
+Browse our events to see what’s on now and what’s coming this year!

 Activities